secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Active Directory/All About Users/Active Directory Rights and Privileges.md

 ### Introduction
-- Rights and privileges are the cornerstones of AD management and, if mismanaged, can easily lead to abuse by attackers or penetration testers.
+- **Rights** and **privileges** are critical aspects of AD management and must be carefully managed to avoid abuse by attackers or penetration testers.
-- Access rights and privileges are two important topics in AD (and infosec in general), and we must understand the difference.
-- `Rights` are typically assigned to users or groups and deal with permissions to `access` an object such as a file, while `privileges` grant a user permission to `perform an action` such as run a program, shut down a system, reset passwords, etc.
+- **Rights** are permissions to access objects (e.g., files), while **privileges** grant permission to perform actions (e.g., run programs, reset passwords).
-- Privileges can be assigned individually to users or conferred upon them via built-in or custom group membership.
+- Privileges can be assigned individually or granted through group membership, either built-in or custom.
-- Windows computers have a concept called `User Rights Assignment`, which, while referred to as rights, are actually types of privileges granted to a user.
-We will discuss these later in this section.
+- Windows has a concept of **User Rights Assignment**, which assigns privileges to users but is often referred to as rights.
-- We must have a firm grasp of the differences between rights and privileges in a broader sense and precisely how they apply to an AD environment.
+- Understanding the difference between rights and privileges is essential for effective AD management and security.

 ### Built-in AD Groups
-- AD contains many [default or built-in security groups](https://docs.microsoft.com/en-us/windows/security/identity-protection/access-control/active-directory-security-groups), some of which grant their members powerful rights and privileges which can be abused to escalate privileges within a domain and ultimately gain Domain Admin or SYSTEM privileges on a Domain Controller (DC).
+- AD has many **default or built-in security groups**, some of which grant powerful rights and privileges that can be abused to escalate privileges and gain Domain Admin or SYSTEM access on a Domain Controller (DC).
+- **Excessive group membership/privileges** is a common security flaw in AD environments, often targeted by attackers.
+- Tight management of membership in these built-in groups is crucial to prevent privilege escalation within the domain.
-- Membership in many of these groups should be tightly managed as excessive group membership/privileges is a common flaw in many AD networks that attackers look to abuse.
-Some of the most common built-in groups are listed below.
+- Some of the most common built-in groups should be carefully monitored to avoid misuse.

 | Group Name                           | Description                                                                                                                                                                                                                                                                                                                                                                       |
 | ------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |